 Monitoring is an important aspect of evidence-based plan making.
-This AMR reviews the progress made with the preparation of the Minerals and Waste Local Plan and the extent to which the existing saved policies of the Replacement Minerals Local Plan for Berkshire and Waste Local Plan for Berkshire and Waste Local Plan for Berkshire are being successfully implemented.
+This AMR reviews the progress made with the preparation of the Minerals and Waste Local Plan and the extent to which the existing saved policies of the Replacement Minerals Local Plan for Berkshire and Waste Local Plan for Berkshire are being successfully implemented.

-Some minerals and waste data is collected based on calendar years, while other information is available on financial years, therefore, this AMR covers the period of 2015 - 2017, taking into account any data available covering this period.
+Some minerals and waste data is collected based on calendar years, while other information is available on financial years, therefore, this AMR covers the period of 2018 - 2019, taking into account any data available covering this period.